autoload provides the ability to load libraries on the fly, also called lazy loading, in order to avoid huge startup times.

 introduce can always behave predictable, optimal, and even work fine without the programmer knowing about its implementation.

-Updated by shalokshalom (Matthias Schuster) about 2 months ago
+Updated by shalokshalom (Matthias Schuster) over 1 year ago

 I see value in it, since it gives us one unified way, to call libraries: